mgree/smoosh/README.md

 Smoosh depends on [libdash](https://github.com/mgree/libdash), but simply uses it as a submodule.

-The script `compile.sh` should compile the whole lot and run the unit tests.
-There will be two resulting executables: `src/expand` is the symbolic expander and `src/shell` is a usable shell.
+The default `all` target of the `Makefile` should compile the whole lot and run the unit tests.
+There will be two resulting executables of interest: `src/expand` is the symbolic expander and `src/shell` is a usable shell.

+# How to test it

+Run `make test`.
+It will run the tests in `libdash/ocaml` as well as those in `src/runtest`.